• Our Design Alliance

 UK Gear launched its PT-03 training shoe in the UK in 2004-first commercial product ever to be designed and developed in association with the British Army.

-The official US launch took place in New York, where David Hinde, founder and managing director of UK Gear Ltd, and two senior British Army officers held a press conference for US media.
+The official US launch took place in New York, where David Hinde, managing director of UK Gear Ltd, and two senior British Army officers held a press conference for US media.

 American armed services have also embraced the arrival of UK Gear's training shoes, selling them to troops through their PX stores.
 The shoe has now been put on trial at 43 of Dick's 300 stores across the country, while 15 shops have sold out.